 Iceland

-Declaring full independence from centuries of Danish rule in 1944, Iceland is a relatively young state.
-While self-determination formed a large part of Icelandic politics in the century prior to independence, contemporary politics is still fundamentally marked by the financial crisis of 2008.
-While its economy has recovered since the collapse of the banking system – the largest experienced by any country based on the size of the sector relative to GDP – Iceland’s level of political trust (although higher than the OECD average) has not, and Absence of Corruption is at its lowest recorded level.
-Political competition has also faced a restructuring, with new political parties rising in prominence vis-à-vis the traditionally characteristic system of two-party governments.
-However, the 2021 legislative elections – although requiring a recount due to procedural irregularities – saw the first government since 2008 retain its majority.
+Founded by settlers during the Viking Age, Iceland fell under Norwegian rule in 1264 and subsequent centuries of Danish rule between 1380-1944, including a period of Allied occupation during the Second World War.
+Declaring full independence in 1944, Iceland is a relatively young state.
+Whilst self-determination largely constituted politics in the century prior to independence, contemporary politics has been fundamentally marked by the financial crisis of 2008.
+Although its economy has recovered since the collapse of the banking system–the largest experienced by any country relative to the size of its economy—Iceland’s level of political trust has not, and Absence of Corruption remains at its lowest levels.
+Political competition in Iceland has also undergone a fundamental restructuring, with new political parties rising in prominence and coalition constellations taking shape.
+Rural-urban and left-right lines remain important political cleavages, however.

 https://www.idea.int/democracytracker/